EJahren/my_thoughts/README.md

-# Mutation testing: the superpower everyone has
+# Mutation testing: the superpower you always had but didn't know about

 # THIS IS A DRAFT!